If your question is not answered here, please write to us at oeffarb((at))studierendenwerk.uni-kassel.de

 Yes.
 Strict hygiene and distance regulations apply.
 Please contact the respective team for information on everything you need to know.

-Here you can find out which canteens or cafeterias in Kassel and Witzenhausen are open and what they offer.
+Here you can find out which Mensas and cafeterias in Kassel and Witzenhausen are open and what they offer.

 Don't worry, they won't expire.
 The collected bonus points can still be redeemed at the cash desks of the open canteens and cafeterias.

-Due to entry and quarantine regulations, we strongly recommend that you only arrive if you already have a room/apartment safely.
-Because if you come from a Corona risk area, you must go directly to your room / apartment and into a 10 to 14 days domestic quarantine after your arrival.
+Due to entry and quarantine regulations, we strongly recommend that you arrive only if you have already rented a room / apartment.

 Please contact your clerk in charge.
 She will clarify everything with you.
 Even if there are no personal office hours at the moment, you can reach the team of Student Accommodation via e-mail and telephone.